4 Physical and Chemical Properties

 Table 4-1 presents pKa values for PFAS.
 Limited model-predicted and experimental values are available for most PFAAs.

 Thermal stability, the degree to which a chemical remains intact under thermal stress, is an important property to predict how long a chemical will persist in the environment.
 PFAAs, such as PFOA and PFOS, are extremely stable, thermally and chemically, and resist degradation and oxidation.
-Thermal stability of PFAAs is primarily attributable to the strength of the C-F bond in the fluoroalkyl tail (Kissa 2001).
-The stability is determined by the specific functional group that is attached to the fluoroalkyl tail.
-PFCAs and PFSAs are the most stable fluorinated surfactants.
-PFAAs decompose at temperatures greater than 400°C, but complete mineralization occurs at temperatures greater than 1,000°C (Lassen et al. 2013).
-Reports on temperature needed to destroy PFAS vary, but it seems that to destroy PFAS in soil temperatures upwards of 1,000oC may be required (Colgan 2018).
+Thermal stability of PFAAs is primarily attributable to the strength of the C-F bond in the fluoroalkyl tail (Kissa 2001), but the relative stability is also determined by the specific functional group that is attached to the fluoroalkyl tail.
+PFCAs and PFSAs are the most thermally stable fluorinated surfactants.
+The temperatures at which PFAAs decompose and complete mineralization occurs is an area of active research (see Section 12.4).
+Reports on temperature needed to destroy PFAS vary, but it seems that to destroy PFAS in soil, temperatures upwards of 1,000oC may be required (Colgan 2018).
 It was previously reported that limited PFOS, PFOA, and PFHxA mineralization (less than or equal to 72%) may occur at temperatures of 700oC (Watanabe et al. 2018).
 In this same study, mineralization reportedly increased to 90% in the presence of granular activated carbon and sodium hydroxide.
 The thermal stability is lower for the salts of PFAA compounds and depends on which cation is the counterion.
 For example, the 20% decomposition temperature of sodium perfluorooctanoate is 298°C, but it is 341°C for lithium perfluorooctanoate (Kissa 2001).
 Additionally, salts of PFSAs are more thermally stable than the corresponding salts of PFCAs (Kissa 2001).

 4.3.4 Chemical Stability